• twitter-icon

 • Place of supply in case of interstate transaction

-• Whether reverse charge applicable
+• Whether the reverse charge is applicable

 Q How, when and where to issue the invoice?